Top 10 Wellness Destinations for 2026: From Bali to the Berkshires

 Many of the destinations below offer retreats, workshops, and immersive wellness experiences led by trusted practitioners from around the world.
 If you’re exploring your next reset, you can search wellness retreats by destination, modality, or intention using the Heallist Search tab, making it easier to find experiences aligned with your needs.
 Search wellness retreats on Heallist.

-Here’s a guide to ten wellness destinations leading the way in 2026—places that blend stunning scenery, immersive experiences, and holistic practices to help you reset, restore, and reconnect.
+Here’s a guide to ten top wellness destinations for 2026.
+These places combine beautiful scenery, hands-on experiences, and holistic practices to help you reset, restore, and reconnect.

 1. Ubud, Bali, Indonesia

-Food is another pillar of Ubud’s wellness appeal.
-Plant-based cafés, farm-to-table restaurants, and cooking classes emphasize mindful eating and nourishment.
-Many visitors leave not only feeling relaxed but inspired to carry healthier habits home with them.
+Food is also a big part of wellness in Ubud.
+There are plant-based cafés, farm-to-table restaurants, and cooking classes that focus on mindful eating and good nutrition.
+Many people leave feeling relaxed and inspired to keep up healthy habits at home.

-Ubud is ideal for travelers seeking spiritual growth, creative inspiration, or a gentle reset that nurtures body, mind, and spirit.
+Ubud is a great choice if you want spiritual growth, creative inspiration, or a gentle reset for your body, mind, and spirit.

 2. Sedona, Arizona, USA